To establish New User Single Sign On: Provides SSO Self service capabilities to update password, email, & user id.

-A user ID should be established with the user’s legal name, as the SSO acts as an authorize signer on behalf of the provider.
+A user ID should be established with the user’s legal name, as the SSO acts as an authorized signer on behalf of the provider.

 A user ID and password should be established for each individual accessing APEP and should not be shared.

-For more information regarding the SSO, such as “Forgot User ID”, a Service Ticket is required to complete additional research with the APEP online vendor.
-A Service Ticket can be opened by emailing APEPTrainingQuestions@azahcccs.gov or Provider Assistance (602)417-7670 option #5.
+For more information regarding the SSO, such as “Forgot User ID” a Service Ticket is required to complete additional research with the APEP online vendor.
+To open a service ticket, email APEPTrainingQuestions@azahcccs.gov or call Provider Assistance (602)417-7670 option #5.
 Please have the email address associated with the SSO available.

 The Provider Assistance Call Center cannot reset or provide additional information regarding the SSO other than creating the Service Ticket.